kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

 > To do so, we need to ensure our VolumeSnapshotClass object created on the cluster for the ebs.csi.aws.com provisioner is correctly annotated.
 We need to add the annotation
 > _k10.kasten.io/is-snapshot-class: "true"_

-1. On the bastion host, run the following command to patch the csi-aws-vsc VolumeSnapshotClass so K10 can use it to perform snapshot operations
+1. On the bastion host, run the following command to patch the csi-aws-vsc VolumeSnapshotClass so Kasten can use it to perform snapshot operations

     ```bash
     oc annotate volumesnapshotclass $(oc get volumesnapshotclass \